-This data sheet summarizes the features of this group of PIC24F devices.
-It is not intended to be a comprehensive reference source.
-For more information, refer to the "dsPIC33/PIC24 Family Reference Manual", "Oscillator" (DS39700).
+Note: This data sheet summarizes the features of

+this group of PIC24F devices.
+It is not

+intended to be a comprehensive reference

+source.
+For more information, refer to

+the "dsPIC33/PIC24 Family Reference

+Manual", "Oscillator" (DS39700).

-The oscillator system for PIC24FJ128GB204 family devices has the following features:
+The oscillator system for PIC24FJ128GA204 family devices has the following features:

-- A total of four external and internal oscillator options as clock sources, providing 15 different Clock modes - An on-chip, USB PLL block to provide a stable 48 MHz clock for the USB module, as well as a range of frequency options for the system clock
+- A total of four external and internal oscillator options as clock sources, providing 15 different Clock modes - An on-chip PLL (x4, x6, x8) block available for the Primary Oscillator (POSC) source or FRCDIV (see Section 9.7 "On-Chip PLL")

-- An on-chip PLL (x4, x6, x8) block available for the Primary Oscillator (POSC) source or FRCDIV (see Section 9.8 "On-Chip PLL") - Software-controllable switching between various clock sources - Software-controllable postscaler for selective clocking of CPU for system power savings - A Fail-Safe Clock Monitor (FSCM) that detects clock failure and permits safe application recovery or shutdown - A separate and independently configurable system clock output for synchronizing external hardware
+- Software-controllable switching between various clock sources - Software-controllable postscaler for selective clocking of CPU for system power savings - A Fail-Safe Clock Monitor (FSCM) that detects clock failure and permits safe application recovery or shutdown - A separate and independently configurable system clock output for synchronizing external hardware